starcoinorg/thor/docs/gettingstarted.md

 ### Run VM service
 ### Compile VM service
-You could compile game client by such command(in thor-app directory):
+You could compile game client by such command(in vm-service directory):
 ```
 yarn install
 ```

 ### Run VM service
-You could compile game client by such command(in thor-app directory):
+You could compile game client by such command(in vm-service directory):
 ```
 ./app.js
 ```